go-aah/docs/console-commands.md

 In <span class="badge lb-sm">v0.12.0</span> release, aah introduced the console commands feature.
 Ability to add **`N`** no. of user-defined behavior(s) as a console command into aah application binary easily.

-By default application binary has with few important reserved commands -
+By default application binary have few important reserved commands -

   * Command `run` - Runs application server
   * Command `vfs` - Provides access to app VFS instance to interact with it